Looking for a new driving iron, but not sure which is right for you?

 On another positive note, while swing path (and face direction) is going to produce the ball flight that it should (good or bad depending on your point of view/skill level), the UDI is reasonably forgiving on off-center hits.
 So even if you’re not someone who wears out the middle of the face, then you’ll be able to hit plenty of great shots with the TaylorMade UDI.

-Bottom line: UDI stands for ultimate driving iron, and we kind of agree with TaylorMade’s assessment.
-It’s very close between the Srixon Z U85 and the TaylorMade UDI, and all things considered, they’re kind of on a par (pun intended).
+It’s very close between the Srixon ZX Mk II Utility Iron and the TaylorMade Stealth UDI, and all things considered, they’re kind of on a par (pun intended).

 4. Callaway X Forged UT – best for low handicappers